mostafaelsayed/organizer-backend/README.md

 ## Changelog

+### Done

+* add support for oauth authentication using facebook locally

+### Not Done

+* make migration to update tables (add column and add foreign constrain "cascade")
-* add support for oauth authentication using facebook
+* add support for oauth authentication using facebook in remote server
+* add support for oauth authentication using google